Mattress Toppers Explained: How to choose the best mattress topper

 A mattress topper can be exactly what you need to soothe you to sleep, no matter if your bed is brand new or a bit older.
 On average, your mattress will last 7–10 years, but if yours is within that period and still needs a comfort boost, a mattress topper can do just that.
-Before settling on one, you’ll need to know what these are and how they can help your sleep quality so, we’ve created a guide to help you understand why these are so popular.
+Before settling on one, you’ll need to know what a mattress topper is and what to look for when buying one so, we’ve created a guide to help you understand why these are so popular.
 We’ll cover:

 A mattress topper is a removable thin mattress-like layer that is put over the top of your ordinary mattress for an added comfort boost, which can often make an older mattress feel brand new.
 The goal of these toppers is to enhance the current feel of your mattress, or to rectify any shortfalls it has, so that you can wake up feeling fresh and well-rested each day.